Get to know your yard

 To avoid losing turf or developing extremely stressed turf before spring, you want to periodically water your lawn throughout the winter months.
 You can also pile additional snow onto heat sink areas to give them a temporary boost.
 Once it starts warming up in the spring, check your sprinklers.
 Make sure they are adequately covering the areas that need it, potentially increasing the nozzle size or even adding an extra sprinkler.
 Another option is putting in some shrubs or trees to reduce the intensity of the sun.

 Identifying the heat sinks in your lawn is one of the first steps to having a beautiful, green lawn all summer long.
-By identifying the areas that have trouble and paying extra attention to them while it’s still cold, they’ll be more adept to handle the hot summer months.
+By identifying the areas that have trouble and paying extra attention to them while it’s still cold, they’ll be more adept at handling the hot summer months.